unredacted-word/spectacle/chapters/glossary.md

 capitalist system and its media culture against itself—as when slogans and logos are turned against their advertisers or the political status quo.
 It means _putting everything that was frozen back into play_, a game in which "all components of a past culture must be reinvested, or else disappear."
-Vaneigem, R., 2010 (Pp. 237).
+See Vaneigem, R., 2010 (Pp. 237).

 ### diffuse spectacle